BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 #### Auto-Swapping to a Default Cashu Mint
 {% include image-gallery.html pages = page.images_auto-swap %}
-Wallets can provide the option to automatically swap ecash from an unknown mint to their a default mint.
+Wallets can provide the option to automatically swap ecash from an unknown mint to their default mint.
 This optional feature can simplify transactions by routing all ecash transactions through the assigned default mint.
 An auto-swap requires a lightning payment.

 {% include tip/open.html color="blue" icon="info" label="Auto-Swapping Involves Fees" %}